 Adult Rehabilitative Mental Health Services (ARMHS)

-Family Support Services, Inc. (FSSI), the sister company of Nystrom & Associates, exclusively provides Adult Rehabilitative Mental Health Services (ARMHS) in the state of Minnesota.
+Family Support Services, Inc. (FSSI), part of Nystrom & Associates, provides Adult Rehabilitative Mental Health Services (ARMHS).
 Skills therapy involves activities that restore a client’s skills essential for managing his or her illness, treatment, and the requirements of everyday independent living.
 ARMHS is available to Minnesota residents receiving Medical Assistance (MA, PMAP).

 - Adults ages 18+